annebeaubien/annebeaubien.github.io/Content/recipes/smokey_sausage_soup.md

 tags: Dairy Free, Gluten Free
 description: We have been living off this sausage soup for a couple of weeks now, not because I made too much, but because I keep making it!
 ---
-This mouthwatering stew is adapted from a recent Cooking Light Magazine recipe (see link at the bottom for original recipe).
-As usual I found the original did not have enough veggies and the preparation was too complicated.
-I have adapted it so that you can make the entire dish in one pot or in a slow cooker.
+This mouthwatering stew can be made in one pot or in a slow cooker.

 This is one of the larger recipes that I make, but that is because it’s so delicious you could eat it several days in a row!
 If that is not your kind of thing you can also use it to feed a party, or freeze portions and enjoy it later.

 If making this GLUTEN-FREE double check that your sausages are gluten-free.
-If making this PALEO omit red-skinned potatoes and sub in another sweet potato or rutabaga.

 **Makes:** 6 - 10 servings